 Adam Knight is a researcher and journalist focusing on the intersection between public and private actors in the regulation of China's online sphere.
 His work has featured in the BBC, Financial Times, and Al Jazeera among others.
 He holds a BA in Chinese Studies and an MSc in Social Science of the Internet, both from the University of Oxford.

-Genia Kostka is a Fellow at the Hertie School of Governance and Professor of China Studies at the Freie Universität Berlin.
+Genia Kostka is a Fellow at the Hertie School and Professor of China Studies at the Freie Universität Berlin.
 Her research and teaching interests are in digital governance, environmental politics, and political economy with a regional focus on China.
 In addition to her many publications, she regularly consults for international organisations, such as the Asian Development Bank, AusAID, GIZ, Oxfam and the World Bank.